-During the August quarter the Company made a submittal of work plans to the Swedish authorities requesting permission to drill 4 uranium prospects at the Hotagen uranium project in Sweden.
-Four hundred (400) shallow diamond drill holes are proposed to test bedrock for strike extensions of uranium mineralization at known prospects beneath thin soil cover.
-The drill program is planned to commence in early December 2009.
+During the August quarter the Company made a submittal of work plans to the Swedish authorities requesting permission to drill four uranium prospects at the Hotagen uranium project in Sweden.
+Four hundred shallow diamond drill holes are proposed to test bedrock for strike extensions of uranium mineralization at known prospects beneath thin soil cover.
+The drill program, which was planned to commence in early December 2009 has been delayed due to appeals by the community against the county administration decision to allow drilling and the abnormally cold 2010 European winter.
+Drilling is expected to commence in February 2010 when appeals have been resolved and weather conditions improve.